mbaujames/MyNote/README.md

  - Open the project and work on it
  - Add me plus all other peers in our bootcamp as contributors

+## Note: The Dark Color has already been added to project as PrimaryColor = Color(0xFF03111C).
+So you can reuse it.

 ## Design
 - https://www.behance.net/gallery/158544901/MyNote-Note-Taking-App-UI?tracking_source=search_projects%7Csimple+note+app